 · Sinus problems

-· Numbness of the face and tongue
+· Numbness of the face or tongue

 · Breakout of hives

 It’s important to note, those new to vaping may also experience many of these symptoms due to tobacco cessation.
 This is because nicotine creates a chemical dependency, which means your body has developed a need for that level of nicotine to be maintained.
 If that need is not met, your body will start the process of withdrawal.
-The easiest way to differentiate between intolerance to PG and tobacco cessation is to just stop vaping for a few days.
+The easiest way to differentiate between PG intolerance and tobacco cessation is to just stop vaping for a few days.
 If your symptoms disappear, it’s possible you were experiencing a reaction to the PG in your e-liquid.

 So what’s the solution to vaping without PG?